 In a multiple treatment comparison involving both direct and indirect evidence, the evidence network can become very complex with many comparisons based on only one or two studies.
 With increasing complexity and greater numbers of treatments, the prospect of inconsistency increases.
-There is also a power trade-off between the number of pair-wise comparisons and the number of studies included in the analysis - too many comparisons with too few studies and the analysis may be underpowered to detect true differences.
-(64)
+There is also a power trade-off between the number of pair-wise comparisons and the number of studies included in the analysis - too many comparisons with too few studies and the analysis may be underpowered to detect true differences.(72) Inconsistency should be measured within closed loops and reported as part of an analysis.